lexermal/website-weixler-me/blog/K3s/Migrate Applications to other cluster.md

 PVCNAME="$2"

 if [[ -z "$PVC" || -z "$PVCNAME" ]]; then
-    echo "Execute the file with: bash migrate.sh my-pvc-id my-pvc-name" fi
+    echo "Execute the file with: bash migrate.sh my-pv-id my-pvc-name" fi

 echo "Working with PVC $PVC having the name '$PVCNAME'"